Future Projects

 Below you can read more about the projects we are fundraising for at the moment.

-Installing a sensory room is part of the school's commitment to inclusive education, ensuring that all students have the support they need to succeed.
+The creation of the sensory room reflects JKPS’s commitment to inclusive education, ensuring that every student has access to the support they need to thrive.

 Photo of The Masked Teacher event, July 2024, which raised £2000 to go towards the Sensory Room.